Gak-Bisa-Ngoding/.github/profile/README.md

 ![Hero](https://i.pinimg.com/originals/66/1b/2a/661b2a417570e9dbb7878ed2844ab124.gif)

 Welcome to our GitHub organization.
-This organization has been created for the purposes of the hackathon at AngelHack 2024.
-Our team is named 'Gak Bisa Ngoding', because it's the first time for us participating in a hackathon.
+This organization has been created for the purposes of the hackathon participation at AngelHack 2024.
+Our team is named **Gak Bisa Ngoding**, because it is the first time for us participating in a hackathon.

 ## Our Team